featured image

 Usually, a business will be contacted in advance of a visit from HMRC to arrange a mutually convenient time to carry out the inspection; however, in some cases they may also visit without warning or appointment.

-What triggers a VAT inspection?
+What can trigger a VAT inspection?

 It is impossible to predict exactly what may trigger a VAT inspection or more detailed investigation – they can occur seemingly at random but will likely be linked to one of the following triggers.